Present in United Kingdom

 - plants, seeds, cuttings or other planting material, or consult the Animal & Plant Health Agency (APHA); and

-- wood, timber, and materials made of wood, or consult the Forestry Commission’s Plant Health Service.
+- wood, timber, and materials made of wood, or contact the Forestry Commission’s Plant Health Forestry team.

 Origins and background